romgere/romgere_cockpit/README.md

 - [ ] Translate comment and other text
 - [ ] Change all file header
-- [ ] Modify folder and tree to something like lib / test / example / doc@
+- [x] Modify folder and tree to something like lib / test / example / doc...
 - [ ] Change example and delete all FSX references
 - [ ] Write doc and Readme
 - [ ] Try to create some complete example